 How does the UK compare to other countries?

-In the Netherlands, although less heavily skewed, the gender split is the other way around: women make 55% of all cycling trips, and 25% of trips made by over 75-year-olds are done by bike.
-At 45% by women in Denmark and 49% by women in Germany, our European neighbours show that cycling doesn’t have to exclude women to the great extent it does in the UK.
+In the Netherlands, although far less heavily skewed, the gender split is the other way around: women make 55% of all cycling trips, while 25% of trips made by over 75-year-olds are done by bike.
+With 45% of trips taken by women in Denmark and 49% by women in Germany, our European neighbours show that cycling doesn’t have to exclude women to the great extent it does in the UK.

-Nowadays, 79% of women in London report being able to ride a bike, compared with 91% of men, so we’re catching up, even if we are still behind.
-However, when Sustrans did a survey in 2013 trying to understand why fewer women than men ride a bike, they found that while 43% of women own a bike, nearly eight in ten never cycled at all, and only 4% cycle more than once a week.
+Nowadays, 79% of women in London report being able to ride a bike, compared with 91% of men, so we are catching up, but we're still behind.
+However, when Sustrans did a survey in 2013 trying to understand why fewer women than men ride a bike, they found that while 43% of women own a bike, almost eight in 10 never cycled at all and only 4% cycle more than once a week.